leanprover/vscode-lean/README.md

 ### Server settings

-* `lean.executablePath`: controls which Lean executable is used when starting the server.
+* `lean.executablePath`: controls which Lean 3 executable is used when starting the server.
 Most users (i.e. those using `elan`) should not ever need to change this.
-If you are bundling Lean and `vscode-lean` with [Portable mode VS Code](https://code.visualstudio.com/docs/editor/portable), you might find it useful to specify a relative path to Lean.
+If you are bundling Lean 3 and `vscode-lean` with [Portable mode VS Code](https://code.visualstudio.com/docs/editor/portable), you might find it useful to specify a relative path to Lean 3.
 This can be done by starting this setting string with `%extensionPath%`; the extension will replace this with the absolute path of the extension folder.
 For example, with the default directory setup in Portable mode, `%extensionPath%/../../../lean` will point to `lean` in the same folder as the VS Code executable / application.

 * `lean.leanpkgPath`: controls which leanpkg executable is used for `leanpkg` task integration.
 The `%extensionPath%` token can be used here as well.
 As above, if you are using `elan`, this should never need to be changed.

-* `lean.extraOptions`: an array of additional command-line options to pass to `lean` (e.g. `--old` in Lean 3.10.0c or later, which allows Lean to use out-of-date `.olean`s.)
+* `lean.extraOptions`: an array of additional command-line options to pass to `lean` (e.g. `--old` in Lean 3.10.0c or later, which allows Lean 3 to use out-of-date `.olean`s.)

-* `lean.timeLimit`: controls the `-T` flag passed to the Lean executable
+* `lean.timeLimit`: controls the `-T` flag passed to the Lean 3 executable

-* `lean.memoryLimit`: controls the `-M` flag passed to the Lean executable
+* `lean.memoryLimit`: controls the `-M` flag passed to the Lean 3 executable

 * `lean.roiModeDefault`: controls the default region of interest, the options are:
   - `nothing`: check nothing